 Direct Loans are low-interest loans for students and parents to help pay for the cost of a student's education after high school.
 The lender is the U.S. Department of Education (the Department) rather than a bank or other financial institution.

 With Direct Loans, you

-- Have online access to your Direct Loan account information 24 hours a day, 7 days a week at Direct Loans on the Web at: www.myedaccount.com
+- Get online access to your Direct Loan account information 24 hours a day, 7 days a week at www.studentloans.gov or view all loans at www.nslds.ed.gov.

 Parent eligibility requirements for a Direct PLUS Loan

 You must be the student's biological or adoptive parent or the student's stepparent, if the biological or adoptive parent has remarried at the time of application.
 Your child must be a dependent student who is enrolled at least half-time at a school that participates in the Direct Loan Program.
 For financial aid purposes, a student is considered "dependent" if he or she is under 24, unmarried, and has no legal dependents at the time the Free Application for Federal Student Aid is submitted.
 (Exceptions are made for veterans, wards of court, and other special circumstances.)
 If a student is considered dependent, then the income and the assets of the parent have to be reported on the FAFSA.